Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ## Code

-### Pull Requests no longer rely on team context
+### Create pull requests without a default team as reviewer

+> [!IMPORTANT]
+> To use this capability, you must have the **New Navigation** [preview feature](/vsts/project/navigation/preview-features) enabled on your profile or account.

-When we first launched the PR experience, we thought it would make sense to assign all PRs to the team context the user had selected when creating the PR.
-This behavior has long been a frustration point, as many people did not notice the connection between the team context and the PR assignment.
-In fact, this has been one of the top [User Voice tickets](https://visualstudio.uservoice.com/forums/330519-visual-studio-team-services/suggestions/18780553-dont-add-the-default-team-as-reviewer-when-doing-a) for some time.  ​
+When we first launched the pull request (PR) experience, we thought it would make sense to assign all PRs to the team context that you had selected when creating the PR.
+This behavior has been a frustration point, since many people did not notice the connection between the team context and the PR assignment.
+In fact, this has been one of our top [UserVoice suggestions](https://visualstudio.uservoice.com/forums/330519-visual-studio-team-services/suggestions/18780553-dont-add-the-default-team-as-reviewer-when-doing-a).
 ​
-As part of the new navigation changes, we took the opportunity to change this default association with teams.
-Users that have opted-in will notice two changes:​
+As part of the [new navigation](/vsts/release-notes/2018/jun-19-vsts#preview-our-new-navigation) changes, we took the opportunity to change this default association with teams.
+You'll notice two changes:​
 ​
-1. When creating a PR, no reviewers are added by default.
+1. When creating a PR, no reviewers will be added by default.
 The reviewers list does have a feature to make it easier to add individuals and groups that have been added to PRs recently.
-The [required reviewers policy](https://docs.microsoft.com/en-us/vsts/git/branch-policies?view=vsts#automatically-include-code-reviewers) can also help teams that want to ensure that specific reviewers are added to review their code.​
+The [required reviewers policy](/vsts/git/branch-policies?view=vsts#automatically-include-code-reviewers) can also help teams that want to ensure that specific reviewers are added to review their code.​
-2. The Pull Requests hub has a new customizable section.
+2. The **Pull Requests** hub has a new customizable section.
 By default, this section shows PRs "Assigned to my teams", providing equivalent functionality as the old section.
-However, for users that belong to multiple teams, this section will show PRs assigned to all of their teams.
+However, if you belong to multiple teams, this section will show PRs assigned to any of your teams.
 The section is also customizable - just click on the "Customize this view" action near the section header.

 ### New permissions to manage bypassing branch policies

-There are many scenarios where users have the occasional need to bypass a branch policy - reverting a change that caused a build break, applying a hotfix in the middle of the night, etc.  Previously, we offered a permission (Exempt from policy enforcement) to help teams manage which users were granted the ability to bypass branch policies when completing a pull request.
+There are many scenarios where you have the occasional need to bypass a branch policy - reverting a change that caused a build break, applying a hotfix in the middle of the night, etc. Previously, we offered a permission ("Exempt from policy enforcement") to help teams manage which users were granted the ability to bypass branch policies when completing a pull request.
 However, that permission also granted the ability to push directly to the branch, bypassing the PR process entirely.​
 ​
 To improve this experience, we've split the old permission to offer more control to teams that are granting bypass permissions.
 There are two new permissions to replace the old one:​
 ​
-1. **Bypass policies when completing pull requests.** Users with this permission will be able to opt-in to the "Override" experience for pull requests.
+1. **Bypass policies when completing pull requests.** Users with this permission will be able to use the "Override" experience for pull requests.
 2. **Bypass policies when pushing.** Users with this permission will be able to push directly to branches that have required policies configured.​
 ​
-By granting the first permission and denying the second, a user will be able to use the bypass option when necessary, but will still have the protection from accidentally pushing to a branch with policies.  ​
+By granting the first permission and denying the second, a user will be able to use the bypass option when necessary, but will still have the protection from accidentally pushing to a branch with policies.
 ​
+> [!NOTE]
-Note, this change does not introduce any behavior changes.
-For example, users that were formerly granted Allow for "Exempt from policy enforcement" will be granted Allow for both new permissions, so they will be able to both override completion on PRs and push directly to branches with policies.
+> This change does not introduce any behavior changes.
+Users that were formerly granted **Allow** for "Exempt from policy enforcement" will be granted **Allow** for both new permissions, so they will be able to both override completion on PRs and push directly to branches with policies.

-Learn more about the new permissions here: [TODO - Get link to docs]()
+See the [Set branch permissions](/vsts/git/branch-permissions?view=vsts) documentation for more information.

 ## Wiki